-The Department of Social Work at Lewis University operates under the auspices of the College of Arts and Sciences.
-The Department offers a baccalaureate degree grounded in the liberal arts, consistent with the mission of the University, and intentionally designed to build the Council of Social Work Education (CSWE) core competencies through the acquisition of knowledge, enhancement of values and mastery of skills necessary in the professional practice of social work.
+The Department of Social Work at Lewis University operates under the auspices of the College of Education and Social Sciences.
+The Department offers a baccalaureate degree is grounded in the liberal arts, consistent with the mission of the University, and intentionally designed to build the Council of Social Work Education (CSWE) core competencies through the acquisition of knowledge, enhancement of values and mastery of skills necessary in the professional practice of social work.
 Building on general education courses, Lewis University social work students systematically acquire knowledge in diversity, ethics and values, human development, interventions, and research.
-The Department's mission and goals lay the foundation for the program's identification of CSWE's ten core competencies all graduates are expected to achieve.
+The Department's mission and goals lay the foundation for the program's identification of CSWE's nine core competencies all graduates are expected to achieve.

 Professional social worker—a person who can think critically and analytically, informed by Lasallian values, who is guided by the NASW Code of Ethics, has a liberal arts background and perspectives and information drawn from the social and behavioral sciences, possesses knowledge drawn from research, and who can apply this information to evidence-based practice.
 The NASW Code of Ethics is taught in every course, but is emphasized in the practice courses through the use of cases reflecting ethical problems.
 Skills of policy analysis are taught in the policy course; skills related to interviewing and relationship building are taught in the practice courses; skills related to assessment are taught in the HBSE courses, which build on theoretical work from the social and behavioral sciences.
 Evidence-based practice is taught in the practice courses.
 Application of evidence-based practice is developed in both research and practice courses.
 Student evaluation and self-evaluation occurs throughout the program culminating in the field placement.